vn971/fast_json_encode/README.md

 * Only `string`, `number` and `boolean` can be used as table keys.
 Everything else is converted "lossy".
 * It does not distinguish "arrays" and "tables", because making such distinction would be too expensive in Lua.
 On the upside, all tables are handled uniformly.
 * It's not battle-tested.
 If you'll use the project, please start it, so that others (and me) would know it's really in use.

+Implementations:
+* "incorrect_simple", a really simple formatter that doesn't care about speed too much.
+It's incorrect for strings containing quotes.
+* "incorrect fast", a really fast formatter, but it doesn't have proper string escaping (for speed).
+* "correct", as fast as I could write it while being correct.

 Examples: